AhmedAlmijbari/AhmedAlmijbari.github.io/content/authors/admin/_index.md

 education:
   courses:
     - course: Elite MSc in Neuroengineering
-      institution: Technical University of Munich
+      institution: Technical University of Munich, with Honours
       year: 2023
     - course: BSc in Electrical Engineering
       institution: 'University of Benghazi, GPA: 3.95 out of 4'